Datatab

 So, whether we test a correlation hypothesis with the point biserial correlation, or a difference hypothesis with the t-test, we get the same p-value.

-If we calculate a t-test in Datatab with the data under the tab "Hypothesis Tests", and we have the null hypothesis: "There is no difference between the groups not passed and passed with respect to the variable learning hours", then we get a p-value of 0.179 out of it.
+If we calculate a t-test in Datatab with the data under the tab "Hypothesis Tests", and we have the null hypothesis: "There is no difference between the fail and pass groups with respect to the variable Hours Studied", then we get a p-value of 0.179 out of it.

 Point biserial correlation and the t-test for independent samples

-And in the same way, if we calculate a point biserial correlation under the tab "Correlation" and we have the null hypothesis: "There is no correlation between learning hours and exam score", we also get a p-value of 0.179!
+And in the same way, if we calculate a point biserial correlation under the tab "Correlation" and we have the null hypothesis: "There is no correlation between Hours Studied and Test Result", we also get a p-value of 0.179!

 In our example, the p-value is greater than 0.05, which is most often used as a significance level, and thus the null hypothesis is not rejected.